 According to Precision Nutrition, you should consume a small meal one to two hours before you exercise.
 Ideally this meal includes a combination of protein, carbohydrate and fat, such as lean meat, veggies drizzled with oil and some fruit.

-Eat a small snack about 30 minutes before you exercise.
-A study published in "Appetite" in April 2001 found that nausea is exacerbated both by fasting before exercise and eating immediately before exercise.
-Exercising on a completely empty stomach could lead to nausea because of low blood sugar, while exercising on a full stomach means moving around before your food is completely digested.
-A healthy snack, such as trail mix or a cheese stick, helps power your workout without making you feel sick.
+Exercising on a completely empty stomach could lead to nausea because of low blood sugar, whereas exercising on a full stomach means moving around before your food is completely digested.

 Drink water to stay hydrated throughout your workout.
 Dehydration often manifests as nausea.
 As you exercise, you lose water through sweat.
 That water must be replenished to head off dehydration.
 The American Council on Exercise suggests drinking during your workout at least 7 to 10 ounces of water for every 10 to 20 minutes of exercise.
 You usually don't need sports drinks to replace potassium and sodium unless you're exercising at high intensity for more than 45 to 60 minutes.

-Cool down at the end of your workout.
+A proper cool down can help prevent nausea after a workout.
 When you stop exercise abruptly, your heart continues pumping blood to your working extremities, leaving less for your brain.
 By stopping exercise gradually, you will regulate your heart rate and redirect blood flow more evenly throughout your body so you feel better after your workout.